Suceava: Geography

 The outskirts of Suceava, as seen in August 2021.

 Suceava at night-time, as seen in March 2020.

 Suceava is situated in the south-western part of the Suceava County, in a moderately hilly area, and is an important commercial town and regional transport hub with Ukraine to the north, on the one hand, and with Transylvania to the west on the other hand.

 The town of Suceava covers two types of geographical areas, the hills (of which the highest is Zamca Hill) and the meadows of the Suceava river valley.
-The unique setting of the urban settlement includes two groves, Zamca and Șipote, which are both located within the town's limits.
+Its setting includes two groves, Zamca and Șipote, which are both located within the town's limits.

 Burdujeni, one of the town's neighbourhoods, is connected to the rest of the town by a prominent avenue, which makes the neighbourhood appear as a separate satellite town.

 Suceava is also crossed by Mitocu and Dragomirna rivers in Ițcani.

 Climate

 The town of Suceava has a temperate continental climate which is typical to Central and Eastern Europe.
 In addition, the yearly weather can be described with short springs, usually moderately warm summers as well as prolonged autumns and winters.